 Advantages of using Wine

-When it comes to running Windows applications on Linux system, Wine provides many advantages over using emulators or virtual machines.
+When it comes to running Windows applications on Linux systems, Wine provides many advantages over using emulators or virtual machines.

 - Performance: Wine is immune to the performance loss that otherwise occurs while emulating.

 - Native Experience: There is no need to open Wine before running a Windows application.
-Exactly how Wine works will be more clear from this quote from official site,
+Exactly how Wine works will be clear from this quote from the official site,

 Wine can be thought of as a Windows emulator in much the same way that Windows Vista can be thought of as a Windows XP emulator: both allow you to run the same applications by translating system calls in much the same way.
 Setting Wine to mimic Windows XP is not much different from setting Vista to launch an application in XP compatibility mode.